rydmike/flex_color_picker/README.md

 }
 ```

-We use a ListTile to display a ColorIndicator, that we style a bit differently in this case.
-We also use its onSelect callback to open a dialog with the a ColorPicker.
-Before we open the dialog we store the current color we want to manipulate in the dialog.
+We use another `ListTile` to display a `ColorIndicator`, that we style a bit differently in this case.
+We also use its `onSelect` callback to open a dialog with another `ColorPicker`.
+Before we open the dialog we store the current `dialogPickerColor` we intend to change with the dialog.

 ```dart
   // Pick color in a dialog.